geoadmin/doc-guidelines/TERRAFORM.md

 - Root module must contain the terraform backend definition
 - Avoid using magic number like AWS account id in your code but use variables, locals or global variables defined in reusable module instead
-- Avoid hard dependencies between modules whenever possible.
-By hard dependencies, I mean using remote state for a value when the use of the value in the resource doesn't need to exists, for example for AWS policies and role you might be tempted to get the role ARN or resource ARN from a remote state to create a new role or policy, but this would add a hard dependency on the terraform module where one module needs to be applied before the other, while on the AWS resource you don't have any hard dependencies, the ARN resource in a policy doesn't need to exists to create the policy.
+- Avoid unnecessary dependencies between modules whenever possible.
+By unnecessary dependencies, I mean using remote state for a value when the use of the value in the resource doesn't need to exists, for example for AWS policies and role you might be tempted to get the role ARN or resource ARN from a remote state to create a new role or policy, but this would add an unnecessary dependency on the terraform module where one module needs to be applied before the other, while on the AWS resource you don't have any dependencies, the ARN resource in a policy doesn't need to exists to create the policy.
 - Pay attention to circlar dependencies between modules, when the resource already exists and are imported to terraform, you don't have circular dependencies but by re-creating from scratch it might be the case !
+- Due to previous point, always try to create resources via terraform, instead of creating them manually and importing them afterwards.

 ### Reusable/child Module Usage